SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                                                                                                            &nbsp;

                                                                                                             * * *

-                                                                                                            &nbsp;

                                                                                                             ### Conclusion

-                                                                                                            We almost a conclusion, this post ended up being larger than I anticipated, so the next intermission will follow on from this, main reason being that for the moment we have digital controls only, but the gamepad had 4 analogue controls, which provide a gradient to the players input, that being, if you hold the trigger half way down you get 50% back from the controller, where for the moment you have to pull the trigger all the way back to get a response.&nbsp; Same with the sticks we use to move the trooper.
+                                                                                                            We almost a conclusion, this post ended up being larger than I anticipated, so the next intermission will follow on from this, main reason being that for the moment we have digital controls only, but the gamepad had 4 analogue controls, which provide a gradient to the players input, that being, if you hold the trigger half way down you get 50% back from the controller, where for the moment you have to pull the trigger all the way back to get a response.
+Same with the sticks we use to move the trooper.